TechnicalPursuit/TIBET-Examples/pizza/README.md

 APP.pizza.sides.defineAttribute('themeURI', TP.NO_RESULT);

 //  Mix in checkbox items utility methods from the APP.pizza.items Type.
 NOTE
-//  that we resolve the getItems method to ensure we get the one being provided
+//  the resolveTrails for getItems to ensure the one used is being provided
 //  by the APP.pizza.items mixin rather than the inherited implementation.
 APP.pizza.sides.addTraits(APP.pizza.items);
 APP.pizza.sides.Inst.resolveTraits(TP.ac('getItems'), APP.pizza.items);